 - Access: Access is prohibited, but forest paths allow you to approach it discreetly.

-- Atmosphere: A mysterious and romantic atmosphere.
+- Atmosphere: A mysterious and romantic ambiance.

-2: The Dhuys water treatment plant
+2: The Dhuys Water Treatment Plant

 Site Features